skip to navigationskip to main content

 Under certain circumstances it is easier to enter your sales through ‘Banking’, ‘Receive Money’ than through the ‘Sales Ledger’.

-Set this sale as a reccuring cash receipt.
-Go to receive money.
+Set this sale as a recurring cash receipt.
+Go to ‘Receive Money’.
 Look for the ‘Use Recurring’ button.

 Vouchers